A Standard Form in (some) Free Fields: How to construct Minimal Linear Representations: Introduction

 Beside the algebraic approach presented here there are analytical methods for solving the \emph{word problem} (or testing \emph{rational identities} like in Example~\ref{ex:mr.hua}) in polynomial time by plugging in ``sufficiently large'' matrices \cite{Garg2016a,Ivanyos2018a} .
 Closely related to linear representations are \emph{realizations} which can be ``cut down'' by plugging in operators \cite{Helton2018a} \ or ``reduced'' by plugging in matrices \cite{Volcic2018a} .
 Yet another point of view is from \emph{invariant subspaces} \cite{Gohberg2006a,Helton2018b} .

-Once the rich structure of Cohn and Reutenauer's \emph{normal form} becomes ``visible'' a lot can be done, transforming the rather abstract free field into an \emph{applied}.
-Using non-commutative ``rational functions'' just like rational numbers respectively ``free fractions'' just like ``classical'' fractions \ldots
+Once the rich structure of Cohn and Reutenauer's \emph{normal form} becomes ``visible'', a lot can be done, transforming the rather abstract free field into an \emph{applied}.
+One can use non-commutative ``rational functions'' just like rational numbers respectively ``free fractions'' just like ``classical'' fractions \ldots